-Authentication Server Configuration Common Server Configuration Timeout 15 seconds Dead Time 300 seconds
+Authentication Server Configuration

+Common Server Configuration

 Label Description The timeout, which can be set to a number between 3 and 3600 seconds, is the maximum time to wait for a reply from a server.
 If the server does not reply within this time frame, we will consider it to be dead and continue with the next enabled server (if any).
-Timeout RADIUS servers are using the UDP protocol, which is unreliable by Timeout design.
+Timequit RADIUS servers are using the UDP protocol, which is unreliable by Timeout design.
 In order to cope with lost frames, the timeout interval is divided into 3 subintervals of equal length.
 If a reply is not received within the subinterval, the request is transmitted again.
 This algorithm causes the RADIUS server to be queried up to 3 times before it is considered to be dead.
-Dead Time The dead time, which can be set to a number between 0 and 3600 seconds, is the period during which the switch will not send new requests to a server that has failed to respond to a previous request.
+The dead time, which can be set to a number between 0 and 3600 seconds, is the period during which the switch will not send new Dead Time requests to a server that has failed to respond to a previous request.
 This will stop the switch from continually trying to contact a server that it has already determined as dead.